THC approves Gonzales County for Courthouse planning grant

 The Texas Historical Commission’s Quarterly Architecture Committee meeting in Tyler on Friday, July 26, brought mixed news for Gonzales County.

-While Gonzales County was not named one of the four recipients of full Round XIII Texas Historic Courthouse Preservation Program restoration grants, the committee did award a $1,095,429 planning grant to the county.
+While Gonzales County was not named one of the four recipients of full Round XIII Texas Historic Courthouse Preservation Program restoration grants, the committee did award a $1,095,429 planning grant to the county — the only planning grant awarded Friday.
 Planning grants can be used to develop construction documents for the full restoration of a historic courthouse.

 In addition to restoration grants granted to Comanche, Kimble, Van Zandt and Willacy counties, the commission gave emergency grants to Refugio and Duval counties and will award grants in September to Donley County for emergency for a previously restored courthouse and Castro for a planning grant.